 Organic farming practices have a great deal to offer in the formation of organic matter in soils.
 It is also capable of storing significant amounts of carbon in the soil which is an effective way of combatting climate change.

 We should follow the traditional organic farming methods to maintain the purity of our farms.
 The Northeast India is blessed with natural resources.
 We receive enough rainfall even during winters.
 We need to go back to our indigeniousl farming system, where we get fresh air, clean water and more nutritious food for consumption” said Dr. S.V.
 Ngachan, Director ICAR NEH in a farmers exhibition at Bhoirymbong

 A 2014 study about Northeast India provides this final insight:

-“To improve the socio-economic condition of the poverty ridden rural masses of the North Eastern states, integrated organic farming is the suitable answer.
-(Sustainable Agriculture in Northeastern States of India -A New Vision by Asian Journal of Multidisciplinary Studies).”
+“To improve the socio-economic condition of the poverty-ridden rural masses of the North Eastern states, integrated organic farming is the suitable answer.
+(Sustainable Agriculture in the Northeastern States of India -A New Vision by Asian Journal of Multidisciplinary Studies).”